Why has Trump halted military aid to Ukraine and what will it mean for the war? Here’s what to know

 Geleotti is sceptical.
 “I think that the fundamental point is that, as far as Trump is concerned, Ukraine is a bought-and-paid-for vassal state and has to understand its place.
 So it’s not just a bit of flattery today.
 Its reassurance is that Ukraine now understands that it has to do whatever America tells it to do,” he said.

-CNN’s Lauren Kent, Brad Lendon, Niamh Kennedy and James Frater contributed reporting
+CNN’s Lauren Kent, Brad Lendon, Jim Sciutto, Katie Bo Lillis and Zachary Cohen, Niamh Kennedy and James Frater contributed reporting

 The-CNN-Wire